-It’s quite unfortunate that there are many companies which still manage online sales by providing a generic contact form with a message saying something like, “Let us know what parts you need, your model number and any other information you have”.
-This puts a pressure on the potential buyer and many customers don’t even bother to fill out these forms and decide to call the parts department immediately in order to avoid this unfriendly online experience.
+It’s quite unfortunate that there are many companies that still manage online sales by providing a generic contact form with a message saying something like, “Let us know what parts you need, your model number, and any other information you have”.
+This puts pressure on the potential buyer and many customers don’t even bother to fill out these forms and decide to call the parts department immediately in order to avoid this unfriendly online experience.
 Or even worse, a buyer who is in a hurry would simply perform another online search, seeking an easier way to buy.

 The most common format for online parts catalogs is the PDF which is only slightly better than a blank form.
 PDF files, in general, are not searchable or indexed by search engines, either on the Web or on the OEM website.
 That means they’ll never appear in search results, and users are required to browse through, page by page, in order to find the assembly or part they’re looking for.

-Thus what the OEMs, dealers and other buyers require is an online parts catalog with as much specific detail as possible i.e. clear images and drawings, expanded part descriptions, a history of superseded part numbers, availability, inventory locations and other data that can only be provided by the manufacturer.
+Thus what the OEMs, dealers, and other buyers require is an online parts catalog with as much specific detail as possible i.e. clear images and drawings, expanded part descriptions, a history of superseded part numbers, availability, inventory locations, and other data that can only be provided by the manufacturer.
 The companies may choose to add e-commerce functionality to the parts catalog and enable direct online sales depending on the software used and their business objective.

 Make your parts catalog attractive and easy to navigate

 Simply stated we are talking about customer experience i.e. how to satisfy your customer because only a fully satisfied customer would bring in more customers and business for the company.
 There are still some companies who value their customers’ time so little that they publish industrial parts lists on web pages with no illustrations and very little context.
-Just three or four columns with part numbers, prices and a brief description that may or may not be helpful to the customer would do no good.
+Just three or four columns with part numbers, prices, and a brief description that may or may not be helpful to the customer would do no good.

 Accuracy is the primary concern

-The catalogs lose its significance if they are unable to give the correct information and the dealers and OEMs end up buying the wrong part or have to buy multiple parts because they don’t know which one fits.
+The catalogs lose their significance if they are unable to give the correct information and the dealers and OEMs end up buying the wrong part or have to buy multiple parts because they don’t know which one fits.
 How many aftermarket sales departments track returns and express shipping costs due to customers ordering incorrect part numbers?
 What we experience is that it’s a subject most people don’t want to talk about.
-We occasionally hear stories about the extreme costs of express freight shipping when an error is made in a critical parts order and thousands of dollars per hour that operators lose when machines can’t be repaired on schedule.
+We occasionally hear stories about the extreme costs of express freight shipping when an error is made in a critical parts order and the thousands of dollars per hour that operators lose when machines can’t be repaired on schedule.
 There are few who view outrageous shipping costs as the price of great customer service and a necessary component of doing business.
 Wouldn’t it be much greater customer service to actually sell buyers the right part the very first time?